Skip to main content

 Official Photo

 Congressman Bennie G. Thompson is an elected member of the United States House of Representatives from Mississippi’s 2nd Congressional District.
-Congressman Thompson claimed his seat in the House on April 20, 1993.
-He is a native of Bolton, Mississippi, and considers it an honor to walk the path Mississippi civil rights icons paved decades ago.
-Congressman Thompson understands the challenges many families in Mississippi face each and every day.
+He claimed his seat in the House on April 20, 1993.
+A proud native of Bolton, Mississippi, Congressman Thompson considers it an honor to serve his constituents and advocate for civil rights, education, health, infrastructure, and property rights.

-On July 1, 2021, Speaker Nancy Pelosi named Rep. Thompson Chairman of the Select Committee to Investigate the January 6th Attack on the United States Capitol.
+More recently, on July 1, 2021, Speaker Nancy Pelosi named Rep. Thompson Chairman of the Select Committee to Investigate the January 6th Attack on the United States Capitol.
 Under Chairman Thompson’s leadership, the bipartisan committee conducted a thorough investigation of the facts, circumstances, and causes of the January 6th attack and worked to ensure nothing like that attack ever occurs again.
-The Select Committee presented its findings about a multi-part effort to overturn the 2020 election, reflecting the body of evidence the committee has amassed more than 1,000 interviews and hundreds of thousands of records.
+The Select Committee presented its findings about a multi-part effort to overturn the 2020 election, reflecting the body of evidence the committee amassed from more than 1,000 interviews and hundreds of thousands of records.